-A student's freshman year is a time to learn new ideas. meet new people, and grow as an educated citizen ready to contribute to the community.
+A student's freshman year is a time to learn new ideas, meet new people, and grow as an educated citizen ready to contribute to the community.
 The Freshman Year Experience (FYE) helps freshmen achieve academic success by coordinating services and programs in settings designed just for freshmen.
-Services provided include freshman-level classes and academic advisors in the halls, computer labs, live-in tutors with tutoring offered five nights a week, staff trained to support students in achieving academic success, and special floors for freshmen majoring in Engineering; Business; Architecture and Environmental Sciences; and Broadcasting, Communication, and Journalism (within the College of Public Programs).
+Services provided include freshman-level classes and academic advisors in the halls, computer labs, live-in tutors with tutoring offered five nights a week, staff trained to support students in achieving academic success, and special floors for freshmen majoring in Engineering; Architecture and Environmental Design; Business; Education; and Broadcasting, Communication, and Journalism (within the College of Public Programs).

 ASU has designated several residence halls as FYE service sites: Manzanita, Mariposa, McClintock, Palo Verde complex, Sahuaro, and Sonora.
-The Off-Campus FYE Student Center is located on the first-floor student lounge of McClintock Hall.
 A freshman can choose to live in one of the halls and have direct access to FYE programs or opt to live off-campus or in another residence hall and still use FYE services.
 For more information, call 480/965-1512, or access the Web site at www.asu.edu/vpsa/fye.